YoelYonata/yoelyonata/README.md

 ## Hello there! 👋

 I'm Yoel a fourth year 👓 Engineering science student at Simon Fraser University.
 I have previously worked at [Netgear](https://www.netgear.com/) as an intern as a part of my co-op program.
-I will be working for [Procurify](https://www.procurify.com/) for my next internship.
+For next semester, I will be working for [Procurify](https://www.procurify.com/) for my internship.

 ### 💻 What I've been doing
 - Just completed courses on: Operating Systems, Web-based information systems and Artificial Intelligence